oasis-tcs/openc2-jadn/jadn-v1.1.md

 ## 3.2 Options
 This section defines the mechanism used to support a varied set of information needs within the strictly regular structure of [Section 3.1](#31-type-definitions).
 New requirements can be accommodated by defining new options without modifying that structure.
-Type and Field options are classifiers that, along with the base type, determine whether data values are instances of the defined type.
+Type and Field options are classifiers that, along with the core type, determine whether data values are instances of the defined type.

 Each option is a text string that may be included in TypeOptions or FieldOptions, encoded as follows: